rohankadekodi/cs360v-s23/README.md

 #### Late Policy

-1. All projects/assignments must be submitted in class the day they are due.
+1. All projects/assignments must be submitted the day they are due.
 2. For each day a project/assignment is late, you lose 5% of the points for that project.
 So if you submit two days after the